whosonfirst/go-rasterzen/README.md

     	The type of worker for seeding tiles.
 Valid workers are: lambda, local, sqs. (default "local") -sqs-dsn value
     	A valid go-whosonfirst-aws DSN string.
 Required paremeters are 'credentials=CREDENTIALS' and 'region=REGION' and 'queue=QUEUE'
+  -strict
+    	Exit 0 (failure) at the end of seeding a tile set if any errors are encountered.
   -svg-options string
     	The path to a valid RasterzenSVGOptions JSON file.
   -timings